sca-secretary/sca-handbook/05_history/05-03_agm-history.md

   - Opening Reception: Berkeley Hillside Club
 - Friday:
   - New Member Meet & Greet
-  - Plenary Session: Culture Wars: Engaging Undergraduates in Documenting the Crisis in California through the Historian’s Eye Project, Michael Cohen, Historian’s Eye team at UC Berkeley
+  - Plenary Session: _Culture Wars: Engaging Undergraduates in Documenting the Crisis in California through the Historian’s Eye Project_, Michael Cohen, Historian’s Eye team at UC Berkeley
   - Sessions:
     - Teaching Old Stuff New Tricks: Use of Primary Sources in Digital Humanities and Social Sciences Computing
     - World Wide Web Overload: Archiving a Messy Web